luisgs/django2lihovarska3/README.md

 # LihovarskaProject
-This is our README file
+This is our README file.

+new adding.